What Is Culturalism | Each and everything about culture

 What is a Cultural Explanation in Sociology?

-Culture and Human Behavior: Culture refers to the shared beliefs, values, practices, and artifacts that characterize a group or society.
-Culture shapes human behavior in a variety of ways, including:
+Culture is the shared beliefs, values, practices, and artifacts which characterize a group or society.
+They influence human behavior in the following ways:

 • Influencing social norms and expectations